Harrison, Sweetser & Curtis – subdividers (1886)

 Neff & Hurst – realtor

 When Cheviot Knolls came on the market in 1939, realtors Neff & Hurst, at 3131 Motor Avenue, were the exclusive selling agents.
-(Previously, they offered the Cheviot Hills tract from their 3017 Motor Avenue office up the street.)
+The City Council passed an ordinance allowing Francis Land Company to locate its real estate office on that residential lot, now 10300 Northvale Avenue, the eastern entrance to the tract, for two years.
+(Neff & Hurst had previously offered the Cheviot Hills tract from their 3017 Motor Avenue office up the street.)
 As sales got underway, “Realty activity in the Cheviot Knolls-Cheviot Hills-Monte Mar Vista residential district . . . was given marked impetus . . . through announcement of . . . the new $12,000,000 Paramount Studios on a near-by site.”
 “Paramount City,” Paramount Studios’ planned new plant west of Cheviot Hills, was never built, although other nearby studios remained in the picture.

 In 1940, a Cheviot Knolls view lot was advertised at $1,125, and a “California ranch-style home – two bedrooms and den – 1 1/2 baths – tile kitchen – large walled-in rear porch” was priced at $7,250.
-Like other neighborhood tracts, Cheviot Knolls was advertised as “protected by sensible restrictions.”
+Like other neighborhood tracts, Cheviot Knolls was advertised as restricted.

 Protected by “Sensible Restrictions” and “F. H. A. Approved”

-Maybe advertising homes as “protected by sensible restrictions” was meant to highlight the prohibition against alcohol sales in Cheviot Knolls, where owners agreed that “no part of said realty shall ever at any time be used for the purpose of buying, selling, or handling intoxicating liquors.”
+Maybe advertising homes as “protected by sensible restrictions” or “highly restricted” or “well restricted” was meant to highlight the prohibition against alcohol sales in Cheviot Knolls, where owners agreed that “no part of said realty shall ever at any time be used for the purpose of buying, selling, or handling intoxicating liquors.”
 The Palms had a similar restriction: “Deeds contain a forfeiture clause prohibiting the sale of spiritous liquors.”
-But since Cheviot Knolls was only residential, it’s more likely that the referenced restriction was code for “Whites Only.”
+But since Cheviot Knolls was only residential, it is more likely that the touted restriction was code for “Whites Only.”
 Indeed, only the latter restriction was essential to the development of Cheviot Knolls, as explained by California State University Dominguez Hills University Library archivist, Thomas Philo in “Perpetual and Binding Forever: Race and the Creation of a Los Angeles Subdivision” (2021).

 Mr. Philo focuses on Cheviot Knolls to illustrate the interplay between corporate and governmental racism in the 20th century housing industry.
 Essentially, the Cheviot Knolls subdivision required the Federal Housing Administration’s approval to secure mortgage insurance, the FHA did not approve of racial mixing, and the FHA’s requirements were satisfied by Leimert Company restricting Cheviot Knolls to “persons whose blood [was] entirely that of the Caucasian race.”